TeXUsersGroup/tugboat/capsules/crossref/README-landing.txt

 This work can be done article by article as they are submitted, edited, and approved, or all at the end.
 In any case, there is lots of stuff that can only happen at the end.
+See ./README-process.txt for exact steps.

 Ultimately, when an issue is final and gets published, we copy the landing files to the web-visible directory